 Whether painted on a surface, woven in cloth, or molded into their forms, the rich iconography of these works reveals how Andean artists visualized cosmological ideas relating to cycles of life and death and to the power that flowed between the social, natural, and spiritual worlds: mythological creatures merging animal with human imagery were associated with divine Moche, Wari and Inka rulers; stylized frogs symbolized the preciousness of water to Nasca inhabitants of the desert coast; and the proliferation of trophy head imagery spoke to the vital life force believed to be transferred to Paracas warriors from their slain enemies.

 In fall 2016, KAM curators invited an interdisciplinary group of Andean studies scholars to the museum to review the collection and help lay the conceptual groundwork for a dynamic future installation.
-Together we envision an approach that will reveal the networks of communication and artistic exchange that informed the visual technologies, imagery, and ideologies of these diverse Andean societies.
+Together we envisioned an approach that will reveal the networks of communication and artistic exchange that informed the visual technologies, imagery, and ideologies of these diverse Andean societies.

 Author: Allyson Purpura, Senior Curator and Curator of Global African Art